 Human Rights Institute

-The Practitioner-in-Residence program is designed for human rights practitioners from non-governmental organizations, government, the United Nations, and other inter-governmental and international bodies, as well as PhD.
-Students in the final stages of completing their degrees, who seek an environment in which they can engage in research, writing, and scholarly discussion connected to their human rights practice.
+The Practitioner-in-Residence program is designed for human rights practitioners from non-governmental organizations, government, the United Nations, and other inter-governmental and international bodies, who seek an environment in which they can engage in research, writing, and scholarly discussion connected to their human rights practice.